fountum/mobile-sync-notes/business-analysis-midterm-review.md

 - Good for limited resources
 - Causes downtime while legacy (old) system is taken down
 - Does not allow for testing
-- No rolling back to previous system
+- No rolling back to previous system (very important, you cant use the legacy system)
 ## Parallel Operations
 Run both systems at the same time
 - Highest cost, low risk